CeponisM/img-depth-magic/README.md

 ## 📄 License

 This project is licensed under the MIT License for educational and non-profit use.
-See the [LICENSE](LICENSE) file for details.

 ---